wp-plugins/windowpress/readme.txt

 = 1.2 =
 *Release Date - 12th July, 2015*

-* Added an option to set custom text to display instead of the site title in the adminbar.
+* Added an option to set custom text to display instead of the site title in the admin bar.
 * Ability to open new windows from non-panel links (by click holding).
 * Added multisite support.
 * Added support for network wide activation.